RobertHajbok/FullCalendarMVC/README.md

 ```

 ### How to use it?
-- Reference the script and CSS files in your Bundle.config:
+- Reference the script and CSS files in BundleConfig.cs:

 ``` csharp
 public static void RegisterBundles(BundleCollection bundles)